From South to North, our Myanmar itinerary will take you overland across the top 12 places to visit in the Land of the Golden Pagoda!

 According to legend, the Golden Rock is said to be precariously perched on a lock of the Buddha’s hair.

-It’s one of the most incredible sights in Myanmar, especially as the clouds roll in & the first waves of sunset break through.
+It’s one of the most incredible Myanmar tourist attractions, especially as the clouds roll in & the first waves of sunset break through.

 Bago is a city of superlatives… visit the tallest stupa in Myanmar, two of the longest reclining Buddhas & one of the largest Burmese pythons in the world – just a few of the many things to do in Bago.